Enterprise Web Infrastructure (EWI)

-As part of the Enterprise Web Infrastructure, the University provides a search engine capability for sites that are in the University Domain.
-This search engine from Google analyzes traffic for one or more websites and provides easy-to-understand reports on visitors-where they come from, how they use a website, and more.
+As part of the Enterprise Web Infrastructure, the University provides a search engine capability for sites that are in the University domain.
+This search engine from Google analyzes traffic for one or more websites and provides easy-to-understand reports on visitors–where they come from, how they use a website, and more.

-The University's centralized approach for web hosting, which is required by the Enterprise Security Controls Guideline, ensures high availability and security of all official University websites.
+The University's centralized approach for web hosting, which is required by the Enterprise Security Controls Policy, ensures high availability and security of all official University websites.
 Known as the Enterprise Web Infrastructure (EWI), this infrastructure provides robust server hosting to departments, business units, individual faculty, research labs, and other University-affiliated groups.
 Personal website hosting is also available.

 CSSD does not provide website design and development services.
 Contact University Marketing Communications (UMC) for more information.